THE CARDWEAVING RIFF

 The directions in this riff are for the pattern above.
 Learning to

-the finished band will look like.
-For simplicity’s sake, we will use
+what the finished band will look like.
+For simplicity’s sake,

-the color names given in the pattern key throughout these instructions,
+we will use the color names given in the pattern key throughout

-to read.
-Use a crayon in each of the three colors to fill in the appropriate
+easier to read.
+Use a crayon in each of the three colors to fill in

-blocks.
-You should now see a triangle in the middle of the pattern.
+the appropriate blocks.
+You should now see a triangle in the middle

 Use this color-and-mirror technique before setting up a weaving, to